mayanovarini/ohmygifs/README.md

 ### Technical Rationale

-- I use ReactJS to modularize every element as a component, for more control over the DOM.
+- I use ReactJS to modularize every element as a component or functional component when there is no state stored in the file.

-- For maintainability of an app this small, the state and methods are centralized in App.js.
+- For simplicity and maintainability of an app this small, the state and methods are centralized in App.js
+(there was no complex state synchronization between multiple components which is the problem that Redux solves)

-- I deployed the application to Firebase, as it provides easy deployment and less error-prone compared to Heroku (only appropriate for tiny projects though).
+- I deployed the application to Firebase, as it provides easy deployment compared to Heroku (only appropriate for tiny projects though).

 ## Built With